Healthy Homes Assessment Karaka Bays

 Home Assessments Karaka Bays for Rental Properties

-There are numerous concerns to be able to examine in an house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine in the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the heat pump have enough capacity?